Rohitaa1306/Data-Science-and-Machine-Learning/Unsupervised Learning/2_Principle_Component_Analysis/README.md

 Principal Component Analysis (PCA) is a dimensionality reduction technique employed in this project to enhance the efficiency of the machine learning model, specifically the K-Nearest Neighbors (KNN) classifier.
 PCA transforms the original features into a new set of uncorrelated variables, known as principal components, which capture the most significant variance in the data.

+## Dataset
+The Wine Quality (Red) dataset serves as the foundation for this project, offering insights into various chemical and physical properties of red wines.
+The dataset includes features that can be indicative of wine quality, making it a valuable resource for predictive modeling and analysis.

+## PCA model steps:

+1. **Center the Data:**
+   - Subtract the mean from each feature, centering the data around the origin.

+2. **Compute Covariance Matrix:**
+   - Calculate the covariance matrix of the centered data.
+The covariance matrix represents the relationships between different features.

+3. **Compute Eigenvectors and Eigenvalues:**
+   - Determine the eigenvectors and eigenvalues of the covariance matrix.
+Eigenvectors represent the directions of maximum variance, while eigenvalues indicate the magnitude of variance in those directions.

+4. **Sort Eigenvectors:**
+   - Sort the eigenvectors based on their corresponding eigenvalues in descending order.
+The highest eigenvalue corresponds to the direction of maximum variance (first principal component).

+5. **Select Top k Eigenvectors:**
+   - Choose the top k eigenvectors with the highest eigenvalues, where k is the desired number of dimensions in the reduced space.

+6. **Transform Data:**
+   - Transform the original data into the reduced space by multiplying it by the selected eigenvectors.
+This results in a new set of uncorrelated variables, the principal components.

 ## Purpose of PCA

 1. **Dimensionality Reduction:**